Appendix I - Part 1

 - Emma Till.
 Baptised 2 May 1832.
 Emma married Levi Cornock, farmer of Thornbury at Thornbury on 29 March 1860.
 Levi was the son of Richard Cornock, farmer.
 The witnesses were James Till and Caroline Barton!

-In 1871 Thomas and Mary Till were living at Lower Morton, Thornbury where Thomas was farming 280 acres with 7 men and 1 boy.
+In 1871 Thomas Day Till and Mary Till were living at Lower Morton, Thornbury where Thomas was farming 280 acres with 7 men and 1 boy.
 They had, by then, a 5 year old daughter.
-Ellen Till had been baptised on 24 May 1865 at Thornbury.
+Ellen Till who had had been born on 22 April 1865 and baptised on 24 May 1865 at Thornbury.

 In 1881 Thomas and Mary were living at May Pole, Lower Moreton.
 William is described as a farmer of 270 acres employing 7 labourers and 1 boy.
 Ellen was at school at St Matthews Lodge, St Matthews Road, Bristol.
 Mary Till witnessed the death of Ashfield Ann Beardsworth on 8 June 1881 at Moreton, Thornbury (Chapter 12).
 Mary would have been Ashfield's first cousin (once removed) through the Wetmore's and her husband was the sister of her maternal uncle George Jones's wife Mary Ann (Appendix K).